smullins7/context_logging/README.md

  * logging.config.dictConfig

 This project contains a dummy application to showcase the usage of the context logging.
 The code for logging is under _src/logmdc_.

-I am using this project as a case study for design best practices; the code is purposefully not designed for reuse, and will go through several iterations of improvements for the puporses of demonstrating design choices and tradeoffs.